RosettaCommons/demos/protocol_capture/2014/MP_PymolViewer/README.txt

 ## Example Outputs ##
 The following example outputs are included in the example_outputs/ directory to demonstrate what the PyMOL session should look like:
   1. 1c3w.pse          : Example pymol session file including membrane planes objects
   2. 1c3w.png          : Example image of PDB 1c3w (bacteriorhodopsin) embedded in the membrane (from session file)
-  3. 1c3w_0001.pdb  : Output PDB file containing membrane position information in MEM residue
+  3. 1c3w_tr_0001.pdb  : Output PDB file containing membrane position information in MEM residue

-Note: Rosetta will also output a score file (score.sc) which is not important for this analysis.
+Note: Rosetta will also output a score file (score.sc) which is not needed for this analysis.

 ## Additional References ##
 1. Baugh EH, Lyskov S, Weitzner BD, Gray JJ (2011) Real-Time PyMOL Visualization for Rosetta and PyRosetta.
 PLoS ONE 6: e21931.

 2. DeLano W (n.d.)
 The PyMOL Manual: Compiled Graphics Objects (CGOs) and Molscript Ribbons.
 Available: http://pymol.sourceforge.net/newman/user/toc.html.